 Instead, you build the logical data model (LDM), which requires only that you specify the datasets of your project, including their fields, and then build the connections between them.

-The logical data model is built in the CloudConnect LDM Modeler, a visual interface that is an integrated component of CloudConnect Designer.
+The logical data model is built in the LDM Modeler, a visual interface that is an integrated component of the GoodData platform.
 When finished, your LDM can be published to your projects directly from the LDM Modeler interface.
+For more details, see Create a Logical Data Model in Your Workspace.

-- Effective data modeling requires a distinct set of skills that may not be part of a general software engineering background.
-If you are unsure if you or your team has the appropriate skills, please contact GoodData Customer Support.
+Effective data modeling requires a distinct set of skills that may not be part of a general software engineering background.
+If you are unsure if you or your team has the appropriate skills, contact GoodData Support.